 1. Cracking of Concrete

 Cracking after concrete gets hardened is a major defect of concrete.
 A crack in concrete is a fine linear fracture that extends partly or completely through the member.
-The major reason behind crack produced is tensile stress developed in concrete members. if concrete crack after hardening it is signs of bad concrete.
+The major reason behind crack production is tensile stress developed in concrete members. if concrete cracks after hardening are signs of bad concrete.

 - Hairline cracks – less than 0.1 mm wide